openeuropa/cdt-client/README.md

 - `validateApiEndpoint` (string, valid URI): The Validate API endpoint.
 - `requestsApiEndpoint` (string, valid URI): The Requests API endpoint.
 - `identifierApiEndpoint` (string, valid URI): The Identifier API endpoint.
+- `statusApiEndpoint` (string, valid URI): The Status API endpoint.
+Please note that the permanent ID contains of the year and the number, separated by slash.
+Therefore, the `:requestyear/:requestnumber` part of the URL can be replaced with `:permanentId`.

 ### Check connection